riteshpen/Camera_Traffic_Analysis/Datasets/Download Here.md

 ## Dataset

-The full dataset is approximately 2.2 GB and cannot be hosted directly on GitHub.
+The full datasets are approximately 3 GB and cannot be hosted directly on GitHub.

 ### Download Instructions